Door Switch Replacement for Samsung ME21R7051SS Over-the-Range Microwave

 Step 1: Power Disconnection and Capacitor Discharge

-On the ME21R7051SS specifically, the secondary door switch and the monitor switch are close neighbors and often fail together due to the same worn actuator lobe on the door latch — so if you’re already in there replacing one, test all three switches with your multimeter before you close it up, because skipping that step is the number-one reason this model comes back for a second visit within 30 days.
+On the ME21R7051SS specifically, I’ve noticed that the secondary door switch and the monitor switch often fail together due to the same worn actuator lobe on the door latch.
+If you’re replacing one, it’s worth testing all three switches with your multimeter before you close it up.
+This can save you from a return visit within 30 days.

-Unplug the Samsung ME21R7051SS from the electrical outlet and wait 10 minutes.
-Remove the outer cabinet by removing the 8 Phillips screws: 3 screws along the top edge, 2 screws on each side panel, and 1 screw at the bottom rear.
-Locate the high-voltage capacitor (cylindrical component, approximately 3 inches tall) near the magnetron.
-Using an insulated screwdriver, carefully short the two capacitor terminals together, then short each terminal to the metal chassis.
-You should hear a pop and see a small spark, indicating successful discharge.
+To start, unplug the Samsung ME21R7051SS from the electrical outlet and wait at least 10 minutes.
+Remove the outer cabinet by taking out the 8 Phillips screws: 3 along the top edge, 2 on each side panel, and 1 at the bottom rear.
+Locate the high-voltage capacitor (it’s a cylindrical component, about 3 inches tall) near the magnetron.
+Using an insulated screwdriver, carefully short the two capacitor terminals together, and then short each terminal to the metal chassis.
+You should hear a pop and see a small spark, indicating that the discharge was successful.

 Step 2: Access the Door Switch Assembly

-With the outer cabinet removed, locate the door switch assembly on the right side of the microwave cavity opening.
-The Samsung ME21R7051SS features three door switches mounted in a vertical arrangement within a black plastic housing measuring approximately 4 inches tall by 2 inches wide.
-The switches are positioned to align with the door hooks when the door closes properly.
+Once the outer cabinet is removed, find the door switch assembly on the right side of the microwave cavity opening.
+The Samsung ME21R7051SS has three door switches arranged vertically within a black plastic housing that measures about 4 inches tall by 2 inches wide.
+These switches align with the door hooks when the door closes properly.

 Step 3: Document Wire Connections

-Before disconnecting any wires, photograph or sketch the wire routing and connections to each switch.
-The Samsung ME21R7051SS door switches typically have: top switch with white and blue wires, middle switch with brown and white wires, and bottom switch with orange and black wires.
-Each switch uses slide-on spade connectors that are color-coded for proper reassembly.
+Before disconnecting any wires, take a photograph or sketch the wire routing and connections for each switch.
+The door switches on the Samsung ME21R7051SS typically have: the top switch with white and blue wires, the middle switch with brown and white wires, and the bottom switch with orange and black wires.
+Each switch uses slide-on spade connectors that are color-coded for easy reassembly.

 Step 4: Test Existing Switches

-Use your multimeter set to continuity mode to test each switch before removal.
-With the door open, the primary switches should show open circuit (infinite resistance), and the monitor switch should show continuity (0-5 ohms).
-When manually pressing each switch actuator, the readings should reverse.
-Failed switches will not change state or may show intermittent readings.
+Using your multimeter set to continuity mode, test each switch before you remove them.
+With the door open, the primary switches should show an open circuit (infinite resistance), and the monitor switch should show continuity (0-5 ohms).
+When you manually press each switch actuator, the readings should reverse.
+If any switches fail to change state or show intermittent readings, they need replacing.

 Step 5: Remove Wire Connectors